python/the-knights-who-say-ni/README.md

-**abstract the hosting platforms** so that when the next change to the Python project's relevant hosting platform occurs it will not require a full rewrite of this project to get CLA enforcement working.
+**abstract the hosting platforms** so that when the next change to the Python project's relevant hosting platform occurs it will not require a full rewrite of this project to get CLA enforcement working again.

-Being a self-contained server app of low complexity, another design goal is for this project to act as a
-**stellar example of a Python server project** for the latest release of Python.

-Lastly, the master branch of this project will always strive to be **stable and be properly tested**.
-Because there are legal ramifications if this project is unable to perform its duties, it is imperative that it function properly.
+Lastly, the master branch of this project will always strive to be **stable and properly tested**.
+Because there are legal ramifications if this project is unable to perform its duties, it is imperative that it always function properly.
 (This design goal will not be enforced until the project is considered ready for deployment.)